wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_getaddressutxos.md

 ---
-title: zec:getaddressutxos \[POST\] {disallowed}
+title: getaddressutxos  {disallowed} - Zcash
-description: Returns all unspent outputs for an address.WARNING getaddressutxos is disabled.
+description: Example code for the getaddressutxos  {disallowed} json-rpc method. Сomplete guide on how to use getaddressutxos  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters